metauni/metauni.github.io/index.md

 ## Events

 Talk events consist of a talk followed by questions and [challenges](http://metauni.org/posts/challenges/challenges).
-[Watch the video](https://youtu.be/xNqGxgiP0Cc) of our first event.
-To receive announcements subscribe to the mailing list or follow us on Twitter.
+For announcements subscribe to the mailing list or follow us on Twitter.

 Next event: